-For 9% LIHTC Applications, points awarded for supportive housing and households at or below 30% of the Area Median income (AMI) will be based on the percentage of total units that serve households above 30% and at or below 50% AMI and provides rents pursuant to HUD guidelines adjusted for family size throughout the extended use period.
-Projects that promote economic integration by creating mixed income housing will receive points based on the percent of non-qualified units (market rate housing without income restrictions) included.
+For 9% LIHTC New Construction applications, points may be awarded for rental affordability based on either total units and/or qualified units: Points will be awarded based on the percentage of qualified units that serve households earning at or below 30% AMI.
+Points will also be awarded based on the percentage of total units that serve households earning above 30% AMI and at or below 50% AMI.
+In both cases, rents must be set pursuant to HUD guidelines adjusted for family size throughout the extended use period.